 You can pay off your credit card balance in full or in instalments, whichever is more convenient.

 Your credit score gives an indication as to the state of your credit file.
-Your credit file is your financial record dating back 6 years.
+Your credit file is your financial record dating back six years.
 It shows applications for financial products like credit cards, mortgages and some current accounts.

 If you have never had a debt product before, there will be little evidence in your credit file to show you can repay money.
 Or, you might have a bad credit rating because of previously irresponsible financial behaviour.

-Compare our best bad credit credit cards to find a suitable one for you.
+If you have had debt problems, or problems getting a credit card in the past, then compare our best bad credit credit cards to find a suitable one for you.

 The biggest protection for credit card purchases is made possible under section 75 of the Consumer Credit Act 1974.
+This means that if you spend more than £100 but under £30,000 on goods or services on your credit card, and they are faulty, then you have consumer protection.

 Section 75 makes the retailer and the credit card provider equally liable if something goes wrong.